How Many People Does It Take to Create a Successful Mobile Application Using an App Development Team?

 I actually go through this process regularly at DevTeam.Space.
 I personally interview different dev teams together with my colleagues.
 We regularly interview new dev teams and accept only the best of the best in our exclusive community.
 The software development market is so big that the number of teams in enormous.
 That‘s why we pick less than 1% of the teams who apply to work with us or whom we find ourselves.
 This allows us to have a super-tight community of the best dev teams where each team is a field-expert in a particular market or a technology stack.
 We then keep track of their performance by rating each dev team from project to project.
 This way, we can guarantee that our clients only end-up working with top-rated dev teams.

 As you can imagine, the hardest part is to find the best dev team to create a successful mobile app.
 I just described how we do that.
 So from now on, you should do that too.
 Here, our guide “Freelance app development team vs. field expert software development teams” can help you

 Another crucial point is the actual process teams follow.
 For example, at DevTeamSpace, we have created our own unique process and trained all of our dev teams to follow it.
 So, we can effectively manage 100‘s of projects.
 You should have your processes in place too, or you should learn the processes of the dev team you hire.

 Now, where is the best place to hire the dev team?
 Abroad – legal risk and IP ownership risk.
 If you know how to handle that then go with that option.
 If you don‘t know then you are much better off to hire a local dev team, or a dev team that has a legal entity in your country and a physical office with employees.
 That way you are fully protected.

-If this information is helpful to you then share it with your colleagues and friends – don‘t let them find out the hard way about this important topic!
+If this information is helpful to you then share it with your colleagues and friends – don‘t let them find out the hard way how to create a successful mobile app!